Super funds unite for cyber security response drill

 The regulator said those attacks underscored the industry’s attractiveness to threat actors and the need for sector-wide collaboration to protect member trust.

-Chief executive of the Association of Superannuation Funds of Australia (ASFA) Mary Delahunty commented that the initiative is designed to strengthen collective cyber resilience, test coordination capabilities and reinforce preparedness for increasingly complex and sophisticated cyber threats.”
+CEO of the Association of Superannuation Funds of Australia (ASFA), Mary Delahunty, commented: “The initiative is designed to strengthen collective cyber resilience, test coordination capabilities and reinforce preparedness for increasingly complex and sophisticated cyber threats.”

 Valued at around $4.3 trillion, Australia’s superannuation system is among the country’s most critical financial assets, securing the retirement savings of millions.

-Financial Services Council (FSC) chief executive Blake Briggs said: “It is critical that we take these opportunities to train as a sector and ensure we have the strongest possible processes in place to respond to evolving cyber threats.”
+Financial Services Council (FSC) CEO Blake Briggs said: “It is critical that we take these opportunities to train as a sector and ensure we have the strongest possible processes in place to respond to evolving cyber threats.”

 The 2025 exercise will focus on evaluating the sector’s collective response capabilities against a complex, evolving cyber threat and was supported by key industry associations.